Nazizi’s Three-year-old Child Dies After Falling From Fourth Floor in Dar es Salaam

 Oblivious of the dangers ahead he walked to the room balcony before he slipped to the ground floor and landed head first.

-The body was driven to Nairobi through Namanga border on Wednesday afternoon.
+The body was driven to Nairobi through Namanga border.
+He was buried on Tuesday.

+Nazizi confirmed the news on social media.
+She said: “It is with profound sorrow and deepest heartache that we confirm the tragic passing of Jazeel, the beloved son of Nazizi Hirji on Christmas Day, December 25th, 2023, in Tanzania.
+We lost this young soul in an unfortunate accident at a hotel where the family was staying.
+He was buried earlier today (Wednesday) in Nairobi, in accordance with his religion.

+“In these dark times, the light of a child’s life-in all its innocence and joy-is undeniably the purest.
+The void left by the loss is both immeasurable, and the pain is unbearable.

 Some Kenyans who learnt of the tragedy sent their condolences to Nazizi on social media